Business Categorization

 --request POST \

---url https://sandbox.hurdlr.com/rest/v5/expenses/expense \
+--url https://sandbox.hurdlr.com/rest/v5/expenses/rule \

 --header 'Authorization: Bearer ${access_token}' \